-- In the Mark of the Assassin DLC of Dragon Age II, there is a scene where you can flirt with the son of the story arc's villain in order to lift a key off of him, and this occurs regardless of whether or not you're playing as a male or female Hawke.
+- In the Mark of the Assassin DLC of Dragon Age II, there is a scene where you can flirt with the son of the story arc's villain in order to lift a key off him, and this occurs regardless of whether or not you're playing as a male or female Hawke.
 Of course, you can always just knock the guy out as well.

 - In Dragon Age: Inquisition, the Inquisitor can offer to sleep with a female Orlesian magistrate as part of a long series of quests and operations to end an assassination contract on your diplomatic ambassador's life, regardless of gender.
 As mentioned above, this is Orlais, and the implication is that the magistrate was willing to sleep with the Inquisitor in order to gain power and prestige.

-- In Fallout 3 and Fallout: New Vegas, there are perks that allow the player to seduce male and female characters (Confirmed Bachelor and Lady Killer for male PCs, Black Widow and Cherchez La Femme for female PCs), in addition to doing a bit of extra damage.
+- In Fallout: New Vegas, there are perks that allow the player to seduce male and female characters (Confirmed Bachelor and Lady Killer for male PCs, Black Widow and Cherchez La Femme for female PCs), in addition to doing a bit of extra damage.
 Naturally taking both gives the player an advantage for both genders (although the Gay Option applies to different NPCs).
 The unlocked dialogue options can vary from anywhere between genuine attraction (or lack of it) and pragmatic seduction, so it's ultimately up to the player to decide what the perk says about the player character.